csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - Circuit Component Reuse Across Tasks in Transformer Language Models ([merullo, eickhoff, & pavlick 2024](https://arxiv.org/abs/2310.08744)) - find that the same circuit is used for 2 different tasks: IOI from above and Colored objects (from big-bench)
 - Interpretability at Scale: Identifying Causal Mechanisms in Alpaca ([wu..., potts, goodman, 2023](https://arxiv.org/pdf/2305.08809.pdf)) - propose boundless DAS and automatically identify a circuit for math
   - builds on DAS ([geiger, ...goodman, 2023](https://arxiv.org/abs/2303.02536))
-- N2G: A Scalable Approach for Quantifying Interpretable Neuron Representations in Large Language Models ([foote, nanda, ..., barez, 2023](https://arxiv.org/abs/2304.12918)) - explain each neuron in a graph
+- N2G: A Scalable Approach for Quantifying Interpretable Neuron Representations in LLMs ([foote, nanda, ..., barez, 2023](https://arxiv.org/abs/2304.12918)) - explain each neuron in a graph
 - Finding Skill Neurons in Pre-trained Transformer-based Language Models ([wang et al. 2022](https://arxiv.org/abs/2211.07349)) - some individual neurons are predictive of the final task (dubbed "skill neurons')
 - [thread](https://transformer-circuits.pub/2021/framework/index.html) (elhage...olah, 2021)
 - all layers are same dimension and each attention block **adds** a vector to it